Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • For automation or experiments, claude --dangerously-skip-permissions disables everything (use it in Docker containers as they have no external connectivity).

-This will interest you: Claude can now integrate directly with your GitHub repositories through the /install-github-app command.
+This will interest you: Claude can now integrate directly with your GitHub repositories via the /install-github-app command.

 wAZ57igGdtlrmqEMqBDCqzB3kX2tFBZ13W3vLKNl.jpg

-Once authentication is complete (gh auth login), the App installation, and adding the workflow to the repository, you have access to two main flows:
+Once authentication (gh auth login), App installation, and workflow addition to the repository are completed, you have access to two main flows:

-1. Conversational review: tag @claude in any pull request or issue to get responses, explanations, or improvement suggestions directly in the thread.
-Claude doesn't just answer: it reasons, explains, and proposes structured changes.
+1. Conversational Review: tag @claude in any pull request or issue to get answers, explanations, or improvement suggestions directly in the thread.
+Claude not only answers: it reasons, explains, and proposes structured changes.

-2. Automatic CI/CD review: configure a workflow for Claude to automatically review each PR as part of your pipeline.
-Ideal for detecting code smells, inconsistencies, or style violations before it goes to human review.
+2. Automatic Review in CI/CD: configure a workflow for Claude to automatically review every PR as part of your pipeline.
+Ideal for detecting code smells, inconsistencies, or style violations before it passes to human review.

 MGdK6OB3YqvUFmDFCRvKpgz7j779oL4uvXi6ghia.jpg